vayun-mathur/Piculator/algorithms/number.md

 + Less memory usage (2^32 is larger than 10^9, so it takes less space to store)
 + Add with carry can use the adc assembly instruction

-For the Piculator, I chose base 10^9 for the purpose of being easily converted to base 10 for writing the final number to the disk.
+For the Piculator, I chose base 2^32 for the reasons listed above.

 This may end up changing in the future